 If we actually had leaders whose loyalties were truly with the historical American nation, then they wouldn`t have to be very bright.
 There wouldn`t be a need for any forums.
 The right course of action on immigration

 who wishes to further transform the country into something we no longer recognize as our own.
 So absolute is his commitment that you have to wonder how bright Gingrich himself really is—certainly he behaves as if he`s never heard any counter-arguments.

 Newt Gingrich, using the tactic Mel Steely describes, will eventually approach patriotic immigration reformers and attempt to start speaking our language in order to feign sympathy with our cause.

+But one thing will be certain: Gingrich won`t mean a word of it.
 Matthew Richer (email him) is a writer living in Massachusetts.
 He is the former American Editor of Right NOW magazine.